 Executing a Performance Management Program (Round Two)

 To create this structure, they first made the data entry process as easy as possible for employees.
 They eliminated areas where people were entering data two or three times in various spreadsheets and instead gave them access and ongoing training in how to enter data into ClearPoint.
-Creating organization capacity and providing ongoing training and support from a designated Performance Manager has paid dividends in getting the organizational buy-in to utilize the system.
-Additionally, creating more accountability has been key by assigning department directors as ultimately being responsible for each department’s measures.
+Creating organizational capacity and providing ongoing training and support from a designated Performance Manager has paid dividends in getting the organizational buy-in to utilize the system.
+Additionally, creating more accountability by assigning department directors responsibility for each department’s measures has been key.
 Durham also increased the integration of data into the budget and planning process.
 Departments had to prove the need for new funding requests by providing data.
 Employees started to see that the data they were collecting was being used to make important decisions.

-These new initiatives allowed for the creation of a structure where communication became more focused, and people were having conversations about the goals that mattered.
-Staff uses ClearPoint to create simple, yet efficient reports to keep department meetings concise and leave out the information that is not essential.
-The City of Durham’s story is an example of learning from mistakes, and creating a performance management system that allows for organization buy-in.
+These new initiatives allowed for the creation of a structure where communication became more focused and people were having conversations about the goals that mattered.
+Staff uses ClearPoint to create simple yet efficient reports to keep department meetings concise and leave out the information that is not essential.
+The City of Durham’s story is an example of learning from mistakes and creating a performance management system that allows for organizational buy-in.
 Strategic planning and performance management is an iterative process.
 You need to get started and learn as you go.
 As Durham moves towards the future, they proudly track and measure data needed for decision making from the highest-level of their organization down to each individual employee.